 Very Sheltered Housing

-This is the same as retirement housing but more suitable for more vulnerable older people who need support with their daily living.
+Very Sheltered Housing is more suitable for more vulnerable older people who need support with their daily living.

 These developments have the following added benefits:

-- 2 Retirement Housing Officers who contact residents on a daily basis either in person or through the intercom system.
+- A Very Sheltered Housing Officer who contact residents on a daily basis either in person or through the intercom system.

 - personal response in an emergency any time of the day or night